 - 1. Visit the information meeting organized by the Unit & KOers. - 2.
-Hand-in your Personal Study plan at the exam committee and get it approved. - 3.
+Hand-in your Personal Study plan at the Examination Committee and get it approved. - 3.
 Find a graduation subject - a.
 Look at the available project on the site of the unit - b.
 Look at the public memo boards for available projects - c.
 Plan an information meeting with a group of students with a professor - 4.
 Plan a meeting with your professor to 'claim' a project and arrange a graduation committee. - 5.
-Enroll in Osiris for the course 7K45M0 Graduation Project Structural Engineering and Design, before the closing of the registration term of the particular starting quartile. - 6.
-Inform the secretariat of Structural Engineering and Design that you start your graduation project and mention who is in your Graduation Supervision Committee (as far as you already know). - 7.
+Inform the secretariat of Structural Engineering and Design that you start your graduation project and mention who is in your Graduation Supervising Committee (as far as you already know). - 6.
 Plan a meeting with your graduation committee / the head of the graduation committee to plan your graduation: - a.
 The timespan of your graduation project - b.
 The presence of a literature study and starting colloquium - c.
 The moment of your in-between colloquium and the required progress of the project by then - d.
-The moment of your end colloquium and global end level - 8.
+The moment of your final colloquium and global final level - 7.
 Decide upon the frequency of your meetings and plan the dates ahead.